Homelessness

 • Texas Department of Housing and Community Affairs

-Aid is available directly from TDHCA or through the assistance of local and state partners.
+Aid is available from TDHCA through the assistance of local and state partners.

 • Combined Arms: A Place To Call Home